How to Plan your Estate in Arizona (FAQ)

 A comprehensive estate plan should address how to coordinate these tax-advantaged assets with the assets governed by a Will or living trust.
 If you have retirement accounts, annuities, or cash value life insurance, then you need to get counsel from someone who knows the latest estate planning strategies for dealing with these assets.
 A simple Will doesn't cut it.
 Neither does a do-it-yourself software program.
 Neither does an accountant, financial advisor, or an "estate specialist" they refer you to.
 You need an experienced estate planning lawyer.

-No. This is a very common mistake.
+No. This is a mistake.
 Here's why:

 - Your child no longer has a fiduciary duty to manage the asset in your best interest.